Forensic Identification Unit

-The unit is comprised of three members who oversee the work completed by the eight SOCO (scenes of crime officers) officers assigned to four Community Patrol platoons.
+The unit is comprised of three members who oversee the work completed by the ten SOCO (Scenes Of Crime Officers) officers assigned to four Community Patrol platoons.

-The unit receives over 700 requests for service per year through the uniform patrol and SOCO officers.
-Among those requests for service the unit receives over 300 fingerprint lifts for examination.
+The unit receives approximately 700 requests for service per year through the uniform patrol and SOCO officers.
+Among those requests for service the unit receives, on average, over 200 fingerprint lifts for examination.
 These lifts are obtained by the SOCO officers during their examination of crime scenes, recovered stolen vehicles and property.
 Each member of the Forensic Identification Unit is tasked with analyzing the lifts submitted to determine if they are suitable for individualization (identification).
 If the lift or print meets the criteria then it is compared to suspect prints.
 If the print is deemed not suitable for identification then there is no further action taken.
 When identification is made the investigating officer is notified for further follow up.

 In addition to fingerprints the unit is responsible for maintaining and notifying investigators when a DNA hit (or match) is made.
 The Forensic Identification officers and SOCO officers during their scene examination collect biological evidence (blood, saliva, etc…) for submission for DNA analysis.
 When an unknown sample is collected it is submitted to The Centre of Forensic Science in Toronto to be profiled.
 When a DNA profile has been obtained, it is uploaded into the National DNA Databank.
 The profile is then searched among the two separate databases, Convicted Offender Index and the Crime Scene Index.
 If there is a scene to offender match or a scene to scene match the DNA coordinator for the Chatham-Kent Police Service notifies the investigator for further follow up and investigation.
-During 2007 there were 18 DNA hits received thereby identifying 18 individuals responsible for crimes where there were no suspects identified.
+During 2019, there were 40 DNA hits received, thus identifying those responsible for crimes, in many cases, where there were no suspects identified.
 These hits would not be possible without the assistance of the courts who order the DNA samples from convicted offenders and the officers who collect these samples.
-Over the course of 2007 there were 81 DNA samples collected and submitted to the National DNA Databank.
-Since August 2000 shortly after the DNA Identification Act came into force the Chatham-Kent Police Service have collected and submitted 755 DNA samples to the National DNA Databank.
+Over the course of 2019, there were 532 DNA samples collected and submitted to the National DNA Databank.

 The Forensic Identification Unit members attend serious crimes scenes providing support to the Community Patrol Branch and the Criminal Investigations Branch.
 The unit attends sudden death scenes and related post mortem examinations.
 They also assist the Traffic Unit at fatal motor vehicle collisions.